NKriiley/USD-ZMW-Exchange-rate-analysis/README.md

 # USD-ZMW-Exchange-rate-analysis
-This is an analysis of the exchange rate movements of the Zambia Kwacha against the united states Dollar.
+This is an analysis of the exchange rate movements of the Zambia Kwacha against the united states Dollar.The Notebook can be found in the USD-ZMW Currency Exchange Rate analysis file
 # Source of the data
 Central bank : https://www.boz.zm/historical-series-of-daily-zmw-usd-exchange-rates-zmw.htm
 # Technologies used